Approved February 13, 1997

 Article 3 (Duty of Reviewers)

-Reviewers should review a requested manuscript within 15 days from the request via the manuscript submission system and submit their review comments in the manuscript submission system.
-In the event that a reviewer does not provide his or her opinion within 30 days from the review request, the review request may be withdrawn.
+The reviewer should review the requested manuscript within 15 days of the date of the review request and submit his/her review comments via the manuscript submission and review system.
+In the event that a reviewer does not provide his or her opinion within 60 days of the date of the review request, the review request may be withdrawn.

 Article 4 (Criteria for Manuscript Review)

-- Scientific importance: Do the contents dealt with by the manuscript include significant scientific importance in radiation protection?
+· Do the contents of the manuscript carry significant scientific importance in radiation protection and application?

 Article 5 (Manuscript Review Process and Result)

-- The manuscript review is implemented in the order of (a) Review on topic appropriateness by the Editor-in-Chief and the Managing Editor; (b) Review on the 7 aspects by the reviewers; (c) Detailed review of manuscript by the reviewers; and (d) Publication decision by the Editorial Committee.
+- 1. The manuscript review is implemented in the following order: (a) Review of topic appropriateness by the Managing Editor or the editor assigned by the EiCs and the Managing Editor; (b) Review of the 6 criteria by the reviewers; (c) Detailed review of manuscript by the reviewers; (d) Publication decision by the Editorial Committee.

-- The Editor-in-Chief reviews if the title, material, contents of a submitted manuscript follow the Author’s Guidelines of the Journal; then, request review to two reviewers recommended by a member the Editorial Committee in the corresponding field.
-If the Editorial Committee recognizes the manuscript is not in line with the Author’s Guidelines, the manuscript may not be accepted.
-For the manuscripts accepted for review, the Editorial Committee should assign a serial number and make a review request to the reviewers.
+- 2. The EiCs and the Managing Editor determine whether the title, material, and contents of the submitted manuscript follow the Author’s Guidelines of the Journal; then, they assign an editor from the Editorial Committee for management of the review process; the editor shall invite two reviewers in the corresponding field and request reviews.
+If the Editorial Committee determines that the manuscript is not in line with the Author’s Guidelines of the Journal, the manuscript may not be accepted.
+For the manuscripts that meet the Author’s Guidelines and are qualified for review, the Managing Editor should affix a serial number to the submitted manuscript and assign it to an editor for management of the review process preliminarily outlined above.

-- Reviewer and review progress are not disclosed.
+- 3. The reviewers and review progress are not disclosed.
 Under the moderation of the Managing Editor, the reviewers and the author may exchange opinions.
-If both reviewers decide the manuscript is acceptable for publication, the manuscript can be published in the Journal.
-If the reviewers offered conflicting opinions, the Editor-in-Chief may appoint a third reviewer and according to the third reviewer’s opinion, the Editor-in-Chief may make decision on publication.
+If both reviewers determined that the manuscript is acceptable for publication, the editor may decide that the manuscript can be published in the Journal.
+If the reviewers offered conflicting opinions, the editor may appoint a third reviewer, according to whose opinion, the editor may make a decision on publication.

-- Authors should reply to the decisions of the Editorial Committee on acceptance for publication, improvement, rejection, etc. as soon as possible.
-Manuscripts deemed acceptable for publication after final improvement are published in the subsequent available issue of the Journal.
-The Managing Editor may return a manuscript that is not in line with the Author’s Guidelines in his authority.
-A manuscript which has been rejected by the Editorial Committee are not to be reviewed again afterwards, in principle.
+- 4. Authors should reply to the decisions of the Editorial Committee on acceptance for publication, improvement, rejection, etc., as soon as possible.
+Manuscripts deemed acceptable for publication after final improvement shall be published in the subsequent available issue of the Journal.
+The Managing Editor may return a manuscript that, under his authority, is not in line with the Author’s Guidelines.
+A manuscript that has been rejected by the Editorial Committee is not to be reviewed again unless significant content changes have been made.